smungroo17/softmaxRegression/README.md

-notebooks contain our model comparisons on two datasets and various plots
+Notebooks contain our model comparisons on two datasets and various plots

 softmax.py contains the code for Multi-Class Logistic Regression